-In this article we will discuss the best towns, cities and landmarks in the west of Ireland to visit on a holiday or staycation.
+This article will discuss the best towns, cities, and landmarks in the west of Ireland to visit on holiday or a staycation.

 Our article contains the following sections: